+'''

+ConnectionFactory connectionFactory = new ActiveMQConnectionFactory("tcp://localho

+st:61617");

-''' ConnectionFactory connectionFactory = new ActiveMQConnectionFactory("tcp://loc Connection jmsConnection = connectionFactory.createConnection(); '''
+Connection jmsConnection = connectionFactory.createConnection();

+'''

 Configuring the Netty transport

 Out of the box, Apache ActiveMQ Artemis currently uses Netty, a high performance low level network library.

 Our Netty transport can be configured in several different ways; to use straightforward TCP sockets, SSL, or to tunnel over HTTP or HTTPS..